Lagrangian transport through surfaces in volume-preserving flows: Eulerian and Lagrangian coordinates

 A \emph{path line through $p$} is the time-curve of a fixed Lagrangian particle $p$ in Eulerian coordinates, i.e., $t\mapsto\varphi_{0}^{t}(p)$.
 In other words, the path line is a collection of Eulerian positions that the Lagrangian particle $p$ will occupy at some time.
 Its time derivative, expressed in Eulerian coordinates, gives rise to the \emph{velocity field}

 By construction, the path line through $p$ is the solution of the initial value problem

 A \emph{streak line through $x$} is the time-curve of a fixed Eulerian location $x$ in Lagrangian coordinates, i.e., $t\mapsto\varphi_{t}^{0}(x)$.
-In other words, the streak line is a collection of material points that will occupy the Eulerian position $x$ at some time.
-Its time derivative, expressed in Lagrangian coordinates, gives rise to the \emph{streak vector field}
+In other words, the streak line is a collection of material points that will occupy the Eulerian position $x$ at some time, see Fig.\ \ref{fig:streak_vf}.
+Our definition of streak lines suits well the currently intended purpose and is consistent with Zhang's use \cite{Zhang2015}.
+It is more common and actually more intuitive, however, to view a streak line as the collection of material points that have passed the Eulerian position $x$ at some time.
+In this context, a streak line can be imagined as an instantaneous curve of Lagrangian markers, injected in the past at $x$ and passively advected by the flow, see \cite{Batchelor2000}.
+The time derivative of the streak line, expressed in Lagrangian coordinates, gives rise to the \emph{streak vector field}

 By construction, the streak line through $x$ is the solution of the initial value problem